ST elevation in aVR with co-existent multi-lead ST depression indicates subendocardial ischaemia due to O2 supply/demand mismatch.

 - ST elevation in aVR > V1

-This ECG below was originally posted as an example of LMCA occlusion.
+This ECG below was originally posted as an example of LMCA stenosis.
 What do you think?

 There are some features on this ECG that suggest LMCA/3VD: